Agneli/linux-remote-control/README.md

 - Forward and backward music from the slider;
 - Click by tapping the touchpad;
-- Move mouse relative to current cursor position;
-- Fix bug of the crazy volume in slider;
-- Fix bug of the crazy backlight in slider;
 - Organize and modularize my dirty Javascript =/;
 - Start lrc-server (node /opt/lrc-server/lrc.js) with computer boot;